preesm/preesm.github.io/_tutos/02-parasobel.md

 ### Run the sequential Sobel

 The objective of this step is to confirm the correct behavior of the filter sequential implementation before parallelizing and optimizing it.
-Before compiling the application, add "#include sobel.h" in the "/Code/include/x86.h" header file.
+After the workflow has completed its execution, recompile the application and run it.

 The performance obtained with the sequential implementation will serve as a comparison point to measure the benefits of future optimizations.
 To run the application, simply follow the steps presented [above](/tutos/parasobel/#run-the-generated-c-project).